 RIDE THE FERRIS WHEEL: Who says kids get to have all the fun?
 The ferris wheel is relatively new to Gdansk, is open seasonally and a ride can be enjoyed for 25 PLN.

-SHOP FOR AMBER: For those looking to bring back a unique souvenir, head over to Mariacka Street and admire the amber shops unique to this region.
+SHOP FOR AMBER: For those looking to bring back a quality souvenir, head over to Mariacka Street and admire the amber shops unique to this region.
 There is also an Amber Museum located in the same building as the Torture Chamber and Prison Tower.

-Day Trips from Gdansk
+Day Trips from Gdansk, Poland

 WESTERPLATTE: History buffs will be interested in making a trip to the nearby peninsula of Westerplatte.
 Said to be where the first battle of World War II took place, Westerplatte is an easy trip from Gdansk and worth a visit to see the museum, monument and barrack ruins.
 Water tram 5 and buses 106 and 138 leave from the old town and head to Westerplatte.
-I would give yourself atleast 3 hours for this trip including transportation time.
+I would give yourself at least 3 hours for this trip including transportation time.

 SOPOT: To get a real sense of the Polish seaside, consider spending a day in Sopot where you can enjoy the sandy beaches during the summer or walk along the impressive wooden pier at any time of the year.
-There's plenty to do on Monte Cassino and keep your eyes peeled for the 'crooked house'.
+There's plenty to do on Monte Cassino and keep your eyes peeled for the very 'crooked house'.

 MALBORK CASTLE: Last but certainly not least, those with time to spare in Gdansk should definitely spend an afternoon touring the impressive grounds of Malbork Castle.
 Only 40 minutes away by train, a day trip to the castle is both easy and affordable!
 The trip (without a tour) cost us each less than $20 CAD and you can read more tips on our Malbork Castle post.